catarinafs/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

-Steps to do this project is stored in README.mf file.
+Steps to do this project is stored in README.md file.
 ================

 Variables Based on the file "Feature Selection" from downloaded file